 People have populated this part of the world for millennia and by the time Alexander the Great swept through and conquered Samarkand in 329 BC, the Silk Road was a well-entrenched trade route.

-Since the fall of the Soviet Union, travelers have been rediscovering the old Silk Road, criss-crossing Central Asia to marvel at mosaics and fortresses and mud walls dating back 1000 years.
+Since the fall of the Soviet Union, travelers have been rediscovering the ancient Silk Road, crisscrossing Central Asia to marvel at mosaics and fortresses, and mud walls dating back 1000 years.

 Today’s Uzbekistan is transitioning, as a post-Karimov modern state pushes for development while doing everything it can to preserve its heritage.